gitbls/sdm/Docs/Disk-Encryption.md

 With those caveats, if rootfs encryption is useful for you, sdm makes it quite simple to configure and use an encrypted rootfs.

+**NOTES**

-**NOTE:** This tool only supports sdm-integrated encryption configuration using the `cryptroot` plugin on RasPiOS Bookworm and later. `sdm-cryptconfig` can be used on already-running RasPiOS systems as well as on Debian Bookworm (arm and X86_64) and derivatives.
+* This tool only supports sdm-integrated encryption configuration using the `cryptroot` plugin on RasPiOS Bookworm and later. `sdm-cryptconfig` can be used on already-running RasPiOS systems as well as on Debian Bookworm (arm and X86_64) and derivatives.

+* Your system MUST be fully updated with apt before starting the encryption process documented here (`sudo apt update ; sudo apt full-upgrade`)

+* Since the encryption process is not reversible you are encouraged to try the process on a COPY of your system disk or a freshly burned/updated disk to ensure you fully understand the process

 ## Overview